 Bushwalking is great fun for the entire family – it lets you explore new destinations, keeps you fit and helps you work up a sweat during the cooler months.
 The Shoalhaven coast offers up some spectacular scenery and is a young adventurer’s playground, with tonnes of kid-friendly bushwalking options on offer.
 Wander along the sand looking out towards the ocean, meander through lush rainforests or get up close and personal to native flora and fauna.
-We’ve partnered with our close friends at South Coast Kids to bring you our list of the best bushwalks for kids.
 Get ready to explore our great outdoors, and when you are ready for more, check out our other walks and grab our guide by download or mailout.

 White Sands Walk and Scribbly Gums Track